DroidKaigi/conference-app-2019/README.md

 [DroidKaigi 2019](https://droidkaigi.jp/2019/en/) is a conference tailored for developers on 7th and 8th February 2019.

 You can download the binary built on master branch from [<img src="https://dply.me/t6sc7f/button/large" alt="Try it on your device via DeployGate">](https://dply.me/t6sc7f#install)
-NOTE: PlayProtect will show a warning on some of devices when installing the current apk.
-The detailed specification of PlayProtect is not public so we cannot address this matter.
+NOTE: Google PlayProtect will show a warning on some of devices when installing the current apk.
+The detailed specification of Google PlayProtect is not public so we cannot address this matter.
 Please ignore the dialog for now.
-If you cannot install this apk without any error message, please disable PlayProtect from PlayStore's menus.
+If you cannot install this apk without any error message, please disable Google PlayProtect from Google PlayStore's menus.
 Sorry for the inconvenience.

 # Features